Marcoyacoub01/Door_Locker_Security_System/README.md

 > Step3 - Open Door (+)

 + The LCD should display “Please Enter Password”.

 + Enter the password then press enter button (choose any button in the keypad as enter button).

-+HMI_ECU should send the Password to the Control_ECU and it should compare it with the one saved in the EEPROM.
++ HMI_ECU should send the Password to the Control_ECU and it should compare it with the one saved in the EEPROM.

 + if two passwords are matched :